andersondias/sidekiq_mailer/README.md

 If you want to skip sidekiq you should use the 'deliver!' method:

-    # Mail will skip sidekiq and will be sent syncronously
+    # Mail will skip sidekiq and will be sent synchronously
     MyMailer.welcome('your@email.com').deliver!

 By default Sidekiq::Mailer will retry to send an email if it failed.
 But you can [override sidekiq options](https://github.com/andersondias/sidekiq_mailer/wiki/Overriding-sidekiq-options) in your mailer.